 Life insurance is a powerful and flexible financial instrument with many useful applications for companies of all sizes.
-For business owners, it can help facilitate business continuity, protecting the company against the loss of a key person, providing liquidity to fund a succession plan, and ensuring the company can thrive well into the future.
+For business owners, it can help facilitate business continuity by protecting the company against the loss of a key person, providing liquidity to fund a succession plan, and ensuring the company can thrive well into the future.
 Used as a benefit, life insurance can help employers recruit, retain, and reward employees and executives.

 Key person life insurance is coverage taken out by an organization to protect the business against financial loss in the event of a key person’s death.
 The key person may be an owner, an executive, or anyone else whose death could create a financial hardship for the company.
-A key person insurance policy is owned and paid for by the company, insures the key person, and names the company as the beneficiary.

 Group life insurance is used as a benefit for the employees of a company.
 In this type of plan, each eligible employee is covered under a master contract at premium rates that are based on the age and gender of the insured.
-Group life insurance Plans may be completely employer paid or may have a contributory element where each insured picks up some or all of the premium.
+Group life insurance plans may be completely employer paid or have a contributory element where each insured picks up some or all of the premium.
 Group life insurance usually terminates when the employee leaves the company.
 However, some plans allow employees to convert coverage to an individual life insurance policy upon termination.

-Often called “executive bonus plans,” section 162 plans are a simple way to reward top executives.
+Often called executive bonus plans, Section 162 plans are a simple way to reward top executives.
 Under this type of plan, an executive purchases a permanent life insurance policy on his or her life.
-The employer bonuses the employee the premium, which is usually taxable income to the employee and tax-deductible to the employer.
+The employer bonuses the employee the premium, which is usually taxable income to the employee and tax deductible to the employer.
 The employee controls the policy, including the death benefit and the cash value, which accumulates tax-free until it is withdrawn.

-In some cases, a “restrictive endorsement” is used, which limits the employee’s access to the policy cash value until a qualifying event occurs, such as the attainment of a certain age or years of service, a disability, or normal retirement.
+In some cases, a restrictive endorsement is used, which limits the employee’s access to the policy cash value until a qualifying event occurs, such as the attainment of a certain age or years of service, a disability, or normal retirement.
 This serves as a type of “golden handcuffs,” allowing employers a way to retain top employees.

 Under a properly designed plan, no income taxes are incurred by the participant until the money is received.
 However, an employer may not deduct any amounts paid to plan participants until funds are actually distributed.
 Often, life insurance policies are used as an informal vehicle for holding and growing the deferred funds.